 As a part of this project we are running a clinical trial, piloting services, building awesome technology, open-sourcing, conducting regulatory affairs and holding co-creation events.
 If you want to get involved we’d love to hear from you!

 We are looking for 20- 30 families to be part of the clinical trial.
 If your child is 2-8 years old, meets a strict inclusion criteria, needs Ankle Foot Orthoses and can make it to Sydney, we'd like to hear from you.

-Want to be part of history?
 We are looking for research partners to help make 3D Printed Orthoses available to the world.